SLASH2NL/bolcom/docs/Api/ReturnsApi.md

 Get returns

-Get a paginated list of multi-item returns, which are sorted by date in descending order.
+Get a paginated list of multi-item returns.
+Handled returns are sorted by date in descending order, while unhandled returns are sorted by date in ascending order.

 ### Example